stevearc/conform.nvim/README.md

 To view configured and available formatters, as well as to see the log file, run `:ConformInfo`

 ## Formatters

+You can view this list in vim with `:help conform-formatters`

 <!-- FORMATTERS -->